 Air is pumped through a 4 inch overhead pipe and down through a 1 inch pipe.
 A wider base is used, and the hanging of the gear is more intuitive.

-This dryer has a tendency to burn out air blowers, especially if three of the valves are frequently closed to dry a single suit fast (like in the picture).
+This dryer has a tendency to break and burn out air blowers, especially if three of the valves are frequently closed to dry a single suit fast (like in the picture).
 Suggestions to solutions for this issue can be found in the Blog.
+I would not recommend building this dryer unmodified.

 Air is pumped up through holes in the wooden base and up through 3 inch PVC.
 A stronger blower and more complex base is used.